 - Putting it all Together

-The purpose of the Product Delivery Team is to ensure that team management issues, such as budgeting, reporting, scheduling, and people management issues are addressed in a timely and proactive manner.
+The purpose of the Product Coordination Team is to ensure that team management issues, such as budgeting, reporting, scheduling, and people management issues are addressed in a timely and proactive manner.
 This team is sometimes called a Team Lead team, a Program/Project/Portfolio Management Office/Team, or simply a Management team.
-Responsibilities of these team may include negotiating dependencies between sub-teams, coordinating the release schedule, and initiating or closing sub-teams (these sorts of activities are captured in DAD’s Program Management process blade).
+Responsibilities of these team may include negotiating dependencies between sub-teams, coordinating the release schedule, and initiating or closing sub-teams (these sorts of activities are captured in the Program Management process blade).
 It may also include ensuring that people are successfully on boarded (added) to sub-teams, off boarded (transferred) from sub-teams, and provided opportunities to grow/learn (these sorts of activities are captured by DAD’s People Management process blade).
 And of course the Product Delivery team will monitor and help facilitate solutions to any problems that arise between people on different sub-teams.

 Figure 7 depicts a common structure for a Product Delivery team.
 It shows that the Team Lead from each delivery (sub-)team is a member of the Product Delivery team.
 It also indicates that this team is led by someone in the role of Program Manager, although this role could also be Portfolio Manager or Product Delivery Lead/Manager depending on the scope of the team.
 As with all agile teams the Product Delivery team will self organize.
 We’ve seen several strategies implemented, the Scrum-of-Scrums (SoS) strategy described earlier being a common one.
 However, we’ve also seen some Product Delivery teams choose to meet on a weekly basis for an hour to discuss common issues, supported by ad-hoc meetings between Team Leads to address specific issues between their teams as needed.
 And of course your Product Delivery team may choose to evolve their strategy as they learn and as their situation changes.